Jackb2471152/CS-130-Final-Project/Article.md

 ![Pie chart showing number of players per position](players_by_position_pie.png)
 ## This is a chart that shows how many of each player there is listed per position.
 By looking at this chart we can see that the amount of offensive and defensive players are relatively the same.
-However, it seems that their is more offensive position due to the fact that I grouped most of the defense to provide accurate data.
+However, it seems that their is more offensive positions due to the fact that I grouped most of the defense to provide accurate data.
 This data also shows us which position groups contained the most players and had the largest sample size.